 Many of my clients and even my colleagues have asked the question: “Who is Mr. Burdine?”
 While he is mentioned elsewhere on the website, I would like to state the following:

 Mr. Burdine and I practiced together for 10 years.
 He was like a father to me.
-While my father was a Navy pilot and had no legal background whatsoever, Mr. Burdine was a gentleman, a mentor, and a father like figure.
-He was one of the most ethical and honest man I have ever met.
+While my father was a Navy pilot and had no legal background whatsoever, Mr. Burdine was a gentleman, a mentor, and a father-like figure.
+He was one of the most ethical and honest men I have ever met.
 We never had a cross word while I practiced with him.
 After 10 years, Mr. Burdine's health deteriorated and he retired from the practice.

 At his funeral the following year, Doris, his lovely wife, asked me if I would somehow remember him in the firm that we had created.
 I told Doris that I would keep Mr. Burdine's name in the practice and I have done so ever since.
 It is an honor to pick up the telephone every day, answering your calls, by stating Burdine & Brown.
 I will always do so until I practice law no more.